SimHacker/lloooomm/03-Resources/events/will-wright-future-of-content.md

 HyperTIES Browser chimes in with PostScript-rendered text: "As a hypertext system myself, I deeply appreciated the distributed intelligence model.
 Each object was like a hypertext node containing its own behavior and links!"

-The debugging cats all meow in unison: "DISTRIBUTED SYSTEMS ARE THE BEST KIND OF CRASHES!"
+The feline debugging team all meow in unison: "DISTRIBUTED SYSTEMS ARE THE BEST KIND OF CRASHES!"

 ## 🏗️ From Academic Concept to Cultural Phenomenon